wisetime-io/wisetime-connector-java/README.md

    */
   public static void main(final String... args) throws Exception {

-    ServerRunner.createServerBuilder()
+    ConnectorRunner.createConnectorBuilder()
+        .useWebhook() // or useFetchClient("yourFetchClientId")
         .withWiseTimeConnector(new HelloConnector())
         .build()
-        .startServer();
+        .start();
   }
 }
 ```

-The connector will launch a web server at port 8080 by default.
+The connector will launch a web server at port 8080 when calling useWebhook().
 The server implements the [Posted Time Webhook] (https://wisetime.io/docs/connect/posted-time-webhook/) that WiseTime will call whenever a user posts time to the team.

+When using useFetchClient(fetchClientId).
+The connector will use long polling to retrieve time posted to the team from WiseTime.

 ## Sample Project